How is herpes spread?

 - faucet handles

 When using the restroom, especially in a public place, keep these tips in mind:

 Fecal spray from the toilet can land on porous toilet paper, so look for a stall where a metal or plastic guard almost completely covers the paper towels.

 Wash your hands

 Almost 100 percent of men and women claim they wash their hands, but a survey found only 83 percent actually do.

 Don’t shortcut the hand-washing technique.
-Pump soap into your hands, and scrub your hands, fingers, and under your fingernails for 20 to 30 seconds.
-Rinse well and repeat again.
+Pump soap into your hands, and scrub your hands, fingers, and under your fingernails for

 Use your shoe to flush